Paxos Dollar Review: Secure & Collateralized Stablecoins

-Just over a month ago on September 10, 2018 the New York based blockchain company Paxos announced the release of a new stablecoin called Paxos Standard, with the ticker symbol PAX.
+On September 10, 2018, the New York based blockchain company Paxos announced the release of a new stablecoin called Paxos Standard, with the ticker symbol PAX.

 This is a fully USD-collateralized stablecoin that is being released by Paxos Trust Company.
 It is also regulated and approved by the New York State Department of Financial Services.